 The "ESC Activation/Malfunction Indicator Light" in the instrument cluster will come on when the ignition switch is turned to the ON position.
-It should go out with the engine of the "ESC Activation/Malfunction Indicator."
+It should go out with the engine

 The "ESC Activation/Malfunction Indicator Light" (located in the instrument cluster) starts to flash as soon as the tires lose traction and the ESC system becomes active.
 The "ESC Activation/Malfunction Indicator Light" also flashes when TCS is active.
-If the "ESC Activation/ Malfunction Indicator Light" begins to flash during acceleration, ease up on the accelerator and apply as little throttle as possible.
+If the "ESC Activation/Malfunction Indicator Light" begins to flash during acceleration, ease up on the accelerator and apply as little throttle as possible.
 Be sure to adapt your speed and driving to the prevailing road conditions.

-- The "ESC Activation/Malfunction Indicator Light" and the "ESC OFF Indicator Light" come on momentarily each time the ignition switch is turned ON. - Each time the ignition is turned ON, the ESC system will be ON even if it was turned off previously. - The ESC system will make buzzing or clicking sounds 5 when it is active.
+- The "ESC Activation/Malfunction Indicator Light" and the "ESC OFF Indicator Light" come on momentarily each time the ignition switch is turned ON. - Each time the ignition is turned ON, the ESC system will be ON even if it was turned off previously.

+The ESC system will make buzzing or clicking sounds when it is active.
 This is normal; the sounds will stop when ESC becomes inactive following the maneuver that caused the ESC activation.

-The "ESC OFF Indicator Light" indicates the Electronic Stability Control (ESC) is partially off or full off.
+The "ESC OFF Indicator Light" indicates the Electronic Stability Control (ESC) is off.